laurent22/joplin/readme/spec/plugins.md

 # Plugin system architecture

 The plugin system assumes a multi-process architecture, which is safer and easier to manage.
 For example if a plugin freezes or crashes, it doesn't bring down the app with it.
 It also makes it easier to find the source of problem when there is one - eg. we know that process X has crashed so the problem is with the plugin running inside.
-The alternative, to run everything within the same process, would make it very hard to make such diagnostic.
+The alternative, to run everything within the same process, would make it very hard to make such a diagnostic.
 Once a plugin call is frozen in an infinite loop or crashes the app, we can't know anything.

 ## Main architecture elements

 ### Plugin script

-Written by the user and loaded by Joplin, it's a simple JavaScript file that makes call to the plugin API.
+Written by the user and loaded by Joplin, it's a simple JavaScript file that makes calls to the plugin API.
 It is loaded in a separate process.

 ### Sandbox proxy

 It is loaded in the same process as the plugin script.
 Whenever the plugin script calls a plugin API function (eg. joplin.commands.execute) it goes through this proxy.
 The proxy then converts the call to a plain string and use IPC to send the call to the plugin host.
-The plugin host executes the function on the plugin API then send back the result by IPC call again.
+The plugin host executes the function on the plugin API then sends back the result by IPC call again.

 ### Plugin host